Ok, so you’ve been diagnosed with lupus. What now?

 To see lupus rash images, click here.

-For a complete list see the Lupus Symptoms page on our website.
+For a complete list, see the Lupus Symptoms page on our website.

 Many lupus patients will often also suffer from overlap diseases requiring separate medical regimens to treat those specific conditions.
 Some of the most common overlap diseases are: Rheumatoid Arthritis, Mixed Connective Tissue Disorders, Scleroderma, Sjogren’s and Raynaud’s Phenomenon.

-The Most Common Lupus Medications
+Common Lupus Medications

 As stated above the treatment depends entirely on the specific type of lupus, and your signs and symptoms.
 The determination for which medication or course of treatment should involve careful and thoughtful discussion with your medical professional to find what is right for you.
 Depending on whether you are in a flare and need active and more aggressive management, or if your signs and symptoms have subsided, you and your doctor will need to be continually regulating your lupus medication and treatment, but these are the most common forms of medication.

 Antimalarial Drugs like Plaquenil